ExpressLRS/Docs/docs/quick-start/transmitters/aion-internal.md

 ### Procedure

 With the EdgeTX binary in your `/firmware` SD Card folder, reboot the radio into DFU/Bootloader mode.
 You can get to this mode by holding the trim switches inwards and pressing the power button.
 Release the button and trim switches and you should be in DFU/Bootloader mode.
 Write the firmware into the radio and reboot to ensure it got written.
-One way to check is to plug-in a USB cable and a new menu item should be available to you: USB Serial (Debug).
+One way to check is to plug-in a USB cable and a new menu item should be available to you: USB Serial (Debug/VCP).
 You will need this menu item in the next steps.

 Turn off the radio.